Skip to content

 Trailhead: The trail can be accessed directly from the Jinguashi Gold Ecological Park in New Taipei City.
 There’s a small entrance fee for the Gold Ecological Park, and the park is worth seeing, but if you only want to do the hike, you can inform the ticket desk and they will probably let you through without paying the fee.

-Trail Map: Click here for a Teapot Mountain trail map.
+Trail Map: Click here for a Teapot Mountain trail map

 About this Taiwan Trail:

-The trail begins in the Jinguashi Gold Ecological Park, with is just a few minutes by bus from Jiufen, a very popular day trip from Taipei.
+The trail begins in the Jinguashi Gold Ecological Park, which is just a few minutes by bus from Jiufen, a very popular day trip from Taipei.
 For the first part of the hike, the views looking down at the coast just get better and better.

 But the most exciting part of the hike is when you reach the teapot itself, which has a cave that you’ll have to climb down into and out to the other side.